lostleaf/binance_datatool/README.md

 # Binance DataTool

-Comprehensive data services for Binance quantitative trading.
+Binance DataTool is a Comprehensive data toolbox for Binance quantitative trading, created by lostleaf.eth and contributed by community.

 The suite currently includes:
 - [BHDS](#bhds): Binance Historical Data Service.
 BHDS retrieves historical market data from the [Binance AWS data center](https://data.binance.vision/) and the market data API, transforming raw data into the Pandas Parquet format.
+- BMAC: Binance Marketdata Async Client.

 ## Dependencies